 The Cornwall Apprenticeship site provides information on apprenticeships in Cornwall and Isles of Scilly for both employers and individuals including details of apprenticeship providers.
 See the Guide to Apprenticeships for Health and Social Care Employers in Cornwall and Isles of Scilly for more information.

 Some people may require additional support to access apprenticeship and Dynamo Healthcare Training Academy (Dynamo) has been set up to support young people in Cornwall to commence careers through Apprenticeships.
 They offer a bridging programme for school leavers who do not want to go to College for different reasons but are not yet ready for employment or an apprenticeship.
 They offer a 9- month preparation to work/apprenticeship support programme as an alternative to College for school leavers.
 Further details are on the Dynamo website.

 Get in Cornwall

 Get in Cornwall is a locally based initiative about opening more doors to employment and training in the NHS, attracting people with the right values and ability to do an excellent job and gaining the benefits of a diverse workforce.
-The Get in Cornwall website provides a range of information on careers including apprenticeship, work experience and volunteering opportunities.
+The Get in Cornwall Facebook page provides a range of information and their new website will be available soon.